-We believe that we, our PRC subsidiary and the VIE are compliant with the regulations and policies have been issued by the CAC to the date of this prospectus, and will continue to monitor the interpretation, enforcement and implications of such regulations and policies as well as any new regulations and rules that the CAC or other Chinese regulatory agencies may issue in the future.
-As advised by our PRC legal counsel, we believe that we, our PRC subsidiary and the VIE have obtained all permissions and approvals that are required to obtain to operate our business and offer the securities being registered to our investors in accordance with the PRC laws and regulations as of the date of this prospectus.
+We believe that we, our PRC subsidiary and the VIE are compliant with the regulations and policies have been issued by the CSRC, the CAC and other regulatory authorities to the date of this prospectus, and will continue to monitor the interpretation, enforcement and implications of such regulations and policies as well as any new regulations and rules that the CAC or other Chinese regulatory agencies may issue in the future.
+As advised by our PRC legal counsel, we believe that we, our PRC subsidiary and the VIE have obtained all permissions and approvals that are required to obtain to operate our business and offer the securities being registered to our investors in accordance with the PRC laws and regulations as of the date of this prospectus, and no permissions or approvals have been denied till now.
+We or the VIE have not received any inquiry, notice, warning, or sanctions regarding our corporate structure, contractual arrangements, the VIE's operations and the offering that we may make under this prospectus from the CSRC, CAC or any other PRC government authorities.